Parsing expression grammar: Theory of parsing expression grammars

 It is an open problem to give a concrete example of a context-free language which cannot be recognized by a parsing expression grammar.
 In particular, it is open whether a parsing expression grammar can recognize the language of palindromes.

 The class of parsing expression languages is closed under set intersection and complement, thus also under set union.

 Undecidability of emptiness

 In stark contrast to the case for context-free grammars, it is not possible to generate elements of a parsing expression language from its grammar.
-Indeed, it is algorithmically undecidable whether the language recognised by a parsing expression grammar is empty!
+Furthermore, it is algorithmically undecidable whether the language recognized by a parsing expression grammar is empty.
 One reason for this is that any instance of the Post correspondence problem reduces to an instance of the problem of deciding whether a parsing expression language is empty.